 Soon we were sleepy, the second Dramamine’s drowsy influence took effect and we dragged our blankets below and slept on the bow bed but with heads facing the open hatch door of the stern, not the claustrophobic bow.
 I put on my turtleneck to stay warm and never wore the nightie.

 He woke me in the morn, spooned up against my buttocks, a hand fondling my breasts.
 I don't like to kiss in the morning without first brushing my teeth.
-He came sheathed from the rear, started slow.
-Then he started little thrusts in and out until he became more excited and fell into a modest thrust rhythm.
+He came sheathed from the rear, started slow, let his penis rest then perk up inside.
+Then he started little thrusts in and out until he became more excited and fell into a modest thumping rhythm.

+We took it relaxed with no hurry.
+It took him ten minutes to bump against me to finally ejaculate in a little spasm as he gripped my breasts.
 I enjoyed our morning tryst but didn’t have an orgasm.
 I decided sex on small sailing boats was too complicated to fully enjoy.
-It was the last time for sex on a boat except on a cruise ship with hubby.
+It was my last time of sex on a boat except on a cruise ship with hubby.

-He made coffee in the little galley while I peed in the little commode which he explained had a reservoir waste tank to avoid feeding fish on the flush.
+He got up and made coffee in the little galley while I peed in the little commode which he explained had a reservoir waste tank to avoid feeding fish on the flush.
 This tidbit pleased my environmental bent.
-We sat sipping a strong black coffee brew and watched Olympia and the Port come alive as the sun rose from the east to bath the Capitol dome and the marina.
+We sat sipping a strong black coffee brew and watched Olympia and the Port come alive as the sun rose from the east to bath the Capitol dome and the marina aglow with daylight.
 He suggested we dock and have breakfast but it was time for me to go.
-We putted up to the marina dock, I clambered out, glad to be back on terra firma, even if it still swayed, which the floating dock did.
+We putted up to the marina dock, I clambered out, glad to be back on terra firma, even if it was a floating dock that swayed.

 Author Notes: Accepting her need for admiration of men the wife sets up a date with a man met while visiting her son at college.